kiboschool/course-pm-and-design/src/lessons/managing-products/agile-development.md

 ### Alternatives to Agile

-While agile is a popular approach to software development, it's not the only option.
+While agile development is extremely popular, it's not the only option.
 One alternative to agile is waterfall development.
 Waterfall is a traditional project management approach that involves a linear sequence of phases, including planning, design, implementation, testing, and deployment.
 Each approach has its own advantages and disadvantages, and the best approach for a given project depends on various factors such as project scope, team size, and available resources.

 ## Agile sprints
 An agile sprint is a short, focused period of development that typically lasts 1-4 weeks.
 During a sprint, the development team works to deliver a specific set of features or functionality.
 The sprint begins with a sprint planning meeting, where the team reviews the backlog of user stories and selects the stories that they will work on during the sprint.